Insights

 - Full DuckDB SQL dialect support

-- Cross-database federated queries
+- Cross-catalog federated queries

 - Advanced analytics functions (window functions, CTEs, recursive queries)